 When is the best time to visit Botswana?

-Botswana's dry season is between May and October, when you can expect warm, sunny days and chilly nights.
-Confusingly, this is also when the water levels in the Okavango Delta are at their highest, creating the waterways and channels Botswana is famed for.
+Water levels in the Okavango Delta are at their highest during the dry season, creating the waterways and channels Botswana is famed for.

 Botswana Climate Guide